alne4294/challenge-week-12/README.md

 ## Challenge 3

-The only measure for popularity will be sub-reddits, but we can still identify general patterns by the author.
-Perhaps we can look at the most popular authors...
+We may want to look at the behavior of the authors that make the most comments and compare that to users that have less activity (excessively high activity may indicate spammers, moderators, or other alterier intentions)...
 The five most frequent authors were:
 "AutoModerator", "value" : 12520
 "pixis-4950", "value" : 9521
 "ModerationLog", "value" : 7820